dsyang/zola-water/README.md

 - if you configure a header/menu = "foo.md", it needs to be translated in every language otherwise the site will crash; if you have ideas how to fix this without a [has_page](https://zola.discourse.group/t/rfc-i18n/13/28) template function, let me know!
 - if you configure a header/menu, it cannot be the index page because of some weird reason i have no idea about
 - pagination cannot work on the index page, because index.html doesn't know about the home section's paginator (only the home's paginator) ; maybe we could count the home section's children and auto append a link to SECTION/page/2 when it's more than X?
+- we need more template blocks, for more customizability, so you don't have to edit huge chunks of templates just to modify a single value

 ## Future plans

+- ensure really good accessibility
+- test right-to-left languages
 - provide some interesting shortcodes
 - support other plug-and-play CSS stylesheets than water.css
+- support using only relative URLs so the same site output can be used across different baseURLs
+- add some cool, useful templates:
+  - FAQ
+  - "about me"
+  - a contributing guide page produced by the theme
+  - alternative names page to discover how to access the same page over different browsers/protocols
+  - test results page, to integrate with a CI
+  - build log page, to integrate with a CD